salsita/jquery-viewable/README.md

 - **TODO** if element is overlayed by another element with higher `z-index` value
 - **TODO** if element is hidden by a combination of 3D transforms
 - **TODO** if element if below a javascript-based scrollbar fold

+**Returns results only for the first element in query and can't be chained**

 ## Options
 `$('#target').viewable({